 The first thing you should remember is that the amount of the compensation doesn’t at all depend on the price of your ticket.

-When all conditions for a compensation have been met, then you are eligible to claim one.
-Luckily the EU has very clear terms about the amount of the compensation and what it depends:
+When all conditions for compensation have been met, then you are eligible to file your compensation claims.
+Luckily the European Regulator has very clear terms about the amount of the compensation (depending on the distance) and what it depends:

 - Flights less than 1,500 km: €250;

 - Flights between 1,500 and 3,500 km: €400;